horatiu665/tweetlistener/wiki/tests/summer.md

 - overview of gathered data

 ### Analysis of tweets
-This section describes the steps taken for creating an overview of the gathered data.
+This section describes the steps taken for creating an overview of the gathered data

-#### Tweets per date
+#### Tweets per date.
+Method
 To count the amount of tweets per day, the created_at column can be split by date and time, and the columns with the same date can be grouped and counted, using the following query.

 SELECT *, DATE_FORMAT(`created_at`, '%Y-%m-%d') DATEONLY, DATE_FORMAT(`created_at`, '%H:%i:%s') TIMEONLY, Count(*) FROM `godzilla` group by DATEONLY

 This results in a query result in phpmysql, which can then be turned into a chart using a button in phpmyadmin.
-The only issue with this is that the chart will show and x axis filled with dates which are drawn on top of each other which cannot be read.
-Another problem is that the histogram which is practically created is too dispersed, and it would benefit from having wider bins.
+The only issue with this is that the chart will show an x axis filled with dates which are drawn on top of each other, which cannot be read.
+Another problem is that the histogram, which is practically created, is too dispersed, and it would benefit from having wider bins.
 Therefore the following query can be used, to merge results over several days.

 SELECT DATE_FORMAT(DATE_SUB(`created_at`, INTERVAL MOD(DAY(`created_at`), 3) DAY), '%Y-%m-%d') as DATES, Count(*) AS COUNT FROM `godzilla` group by DATES